Meryeta O'Dine: 2022 Winter Olympics

 She was named to Canada's 2022 Olympic team to compete in her event of snowboard cross.
 Just as in the 2021 World Championships O'Dine would have a strong qualifying run, finishing with the third fastest time in qualifying.
 She would continue her strong showing in the heats, winning every one on her way to the big final.
 In the final, her start saw her trail Chloé Trespeuch and Lindsey Jacobellis, finishing behind the pair for her first Olympic medal, a bronze.
 After her win she told CBC Sports that "So far, it's pretty surreal.
 I'm so excited, I'm motivated for the future, but overall I would say it's just surreal."
 O'dine would later win the bronze medal in the inaugural mixed team snowboard cross event with compatriot Éliot Grondin.

+She qualified for the 2026 Olympics but had to withdrew because of an injury.

 Personal life

 O'Dine's brother was diagnosed with a brain tumour and died in 2020.
 This traumatic event forced her to stop competing as she took time away from the sport and saw a psychologist.
 O'Dine says she asked herself whether she wanted to keep being an athlete, saying that she wondered, "Is this really what you want?
 Is this realistic?
 Is this possible?"
 She overcame her mental health battles and found joy in the sport again.
-She told CBC sports that mental training is just as important as physical training.
+She told CBC Sports that mental training is just as important as physical training.